THE SKIN TEXTURE OF YOUR PALMS SHOWS YOUR PERSONALITY

 SOFT AND FLABBY SKIN

 Soft and flabby is when the skin is floppy or loose, and there is a distinct lack of spring when pressed.
-It is okay to have flabby skin at old age, but otherwise soft and flabby skin can be an indication of laziness, a dreamer or procrastinator.
+It is okay to have flabby skin at old age, but otherwise soft and flabby skin can be an indication of laziness, someone who is a dreamer or procrastinator.

-They have a lack of muscular development, so I regularly advise them to be more physically active.
-The loose skin can be a sign of ill health, and soft skin shows sensitivity or nervousness.
-This type of skin may belong to a vegetarian.
+The flabby skin can be from a lack of muscular development, so I regularly advise them to try to be more physically active.
+The loose skin can show ill health, and soft skin shows sensitivity or nervousness.

 Read all of the hand analysis Destiny Palmistry Character Awareness.